olinml2024/olinml2024.github.io/assignments/assignment14/assignment14.markdown

 {% capture problem %}
 Before closing out this module, we'd like to give some creative space to think through how LLMs might apply in some context you care about.
 Please think respond to the following prompts.
 * What do you think is an interesting application of of LLMs (either at Olin or in some other context you care about).
 You can choose something you think is positive, negative, or neutral (no judgment).
 Describe your chosen application.
 What value does it create and for whom?
 * If you were to develop such an application, at a high-level how would you come about doing so.
 Some areas to focus on could be dataset collection and curation and model evaluation and testing.
-When sourcing your data to train your model, how would you navigate risks of data privacy, legal / regulator compliance, avoidign model bias, while achieving good performance with respect to the application you've chosen.
+When sourcing your data to train your model, how would you navigate risks of data privacy, legal / regulator compliance, avoiding model bias, while achieving good performance with respect to the application you've chosen.
 What guardrails would you need to put in place to make sure your system is not used in a harmful way that, presumably, you did not intend.
 These guardrails could be technical in nature or specific licensing conditions you would impose on your system.
 * For many of these prompts you will probably not have a very detailed idea of how to go about achieving these outcomes.
 That's okay.
 Please write at a high level and make a note if you don't know something or would need to do more research.
 {% endcapture %}
 {% include problem_with_parts.html problem=problem %}